GlitchyZorua/windows93-code-archive/Myspace/README.txt

-This contains all of the myspace css, and music. enjoy.
+If i added all the css, then it would become a mess. if you want your css to be added, please put your css in the Issues tab.